hexh250786313/coc-copilot/README.md

 Here are the available configuration options for coc-copilot:

 - `copilot.enable`: (Boolean, default: `true`) Enable or disable the coc-copilot extension.
+- `copilot.timeout`: (Integer, default: `5000`) coc-copilot uses polling to get results from `copilot.vim`.
+If there is no result after `<timeout>` ms, then the polling ends.
+The default is 5000ms that same as coc completion default timeout.
 - `copilot.priority`: (Integer, default: `1000`) The priority of Copilot completion items compared to other completion sources.
 - `copilot.limit`: (Integer, default: `10`) The maximum number of completion items fetched from Copilot.
 - `copilot.enablePreselect`: (Boolean, default: `true`) Enable or disable preselecting Copilot completion items.